 Last week I was observing a wonderfully talented speaker.
 He was expressive, had an interesting voice, and used perfect pacing.
 However, there was something missing until…he smiled.
 It was a big, genuine smile that caused crow’s feet to blossom around his eyes (a Guy Kawasaki must!)

 Finally, a 2015 trend you can really use

 The year in review from the standpoint of Google searches tells a lot about what interests people.
 Although my own little year in review is based on searches too, I admit that it cannot compete with the search trends that lead to results such as the Kardashians’ lips or pumpkin seed recipes.
 No, people find […].
 Musings mask resonance practicing vocal power Happy Holidays

 Do cookies make you want to sing?
 How to form a new habit

 JULY 28, 2015

 Want to form a new habit?
 There’s good news out there.
+First a story: When I was a little girl learning to play the violin, my mom had me practice every day at the same time…right after my after-school snack.
 Once the cookies were gone it was time to practice.
-That snack became my instigation […].

 What to do after you screw up that first impression